amcoolalphonce/Solve_Attendance_Issues_At_AW/README.md

 ### Recommendations
 The concept of this system can also be modified to work in other places in the university :
+1. The library to monito staff attendance eg login and logout hours.